 The day after what is described as the worst mass shooting in Swedish history, Tuesday's events at Campus Risbergska in Örebro are still difficult to comprehend.

-I read an article about it just now, but I can't grasp that I was part of it.
+I read an article about it just now, but I can't grasp that I was involved in that.
 I'm still in shock, says the teacher, who prefers to remain anonymous.

 It's so horrific.
 Right outside the room where we barricaded ourselves, there were several dead bodies.